Skip to main content

 A reliable, resilient, flexible energy grid.

 The way we power our communities is shifting from fossil fuels to more renewables.
 Because the energy resources we use to serve our customers and members are changing, the regional power grid we use to deliver that energy needs to change too.
-To ensure we maintain a reliable, resilient and flexible grid, we are investing in our transmission infrastructure to enhance its stability long term.

 Project components